-In addition to attending Omija, I have also been taking classes twice a week at the Itaewon Global Village Center, a branch of the Seoul Global Center.
-I'm learning a lot and my teacher is a doll, but the pace is very slow considering the class is only three hours a week.
-The class size is large, as well, which limits speaking practice.
+In addition to attending Omija, I also took classes twice a week at the Itaewon Global Village Center, a branch of the Seoul Global Center.
+I learned a lot and my teacher was a doll, but the pace is very slow considering the class is only three hours a week.
+The class size is usually large, as well, which limits speaking practice.
 However, for those with a hectic schedule or who are on a budget, this is a great way to get exposed to the language and is a good supplement to self-study.

 Which methods do you use to learn Korean?
 What helps your learning process?
 What hinders it?
 Leave your thoughts in the comments box below.

 Words by Mimsie Ladner of Seoul Searching.
 Content may not be produced unless authorized.